wazo-platform/wazo-platform.org/content/blog/events-documentation.md

 # Sounds cool, but how does it work in practice

-Here’s a coding example of how we recommend we define, for instance a new user event
+Here’s a coding example of how we recommend defining, for instance, a new user event

 ```py
 class CustomUserEvent(UserEvent):